 Experience the Power of Prayer

 In seeking to build our family relationships, we must pray and ask God to show us how to strengthen these relationships.
 We all experience struggles within our families, and nothing can replace the power of praying for our children.

 Home education brings us to the end of our abilities quickly and gives us many opportunities to cry out to God.
-As our children see God answering prayers and meeting our needs, their faith is strengthened.
+As our children see God answering prayers and meeting our family’s needs, their faith is strengthened.
 Our children receive training for life as they see our great needs and God’s faithful answers to prayer.
-“This poor man cried, and the Lord heard him, and saved him out of all his troubles” (Psalm 34:6).
+“This poor man cried, and the LORD heard him, and saved him out of all his troubles” (Psalm 34:6).

 Develop and Maintain Loving Relationships

 The foundation of a dynamic home must be a love for God and His Word, as well as loving relationships between parents and family members.
 It is vital to maintain a good relationship between the father and mother in order to have peace within the home.
 It is essential to win the hearts of our children by accepting and understanding each child, resolving any anger problems, and being the first to ask for forgiveness.

 Daily family devotions are also important for the spiritual growth and unity of the family.
 As we have meaningful devotions, our children see that the Word of God is powerful and has answers for their needs.